writing craft | Writing for Children Blog | craft | writing for children and teens

 So, don't skip giving the piece a title, but don't turn it into a summary of the story or a statement of the "lesson."
 Honestly you're better off calling the story "Fred" than "How Janie Learned to Share."
 At least with "Fred" we aren't turned off before we get started.
 And give both the beginning and the ending the most polish and consideration.
 Those are the places where it's hardest to recover from a stumble.

-Jan Fields is a full-time, freelance author and an Institute of Children's Literature Instructor.
+Nancy Coffelt is a children's book author and an Institute of Children's Literature Instructor.
 Would you like to have your own instructor teaching you on a one-on-one basis?
 Show us a sample of your work here.